hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 ### Single Stack

-The example below synthesizes a single Terraform configuration in the configured output folder.
+The example below generates a single Terraform configuration in the configured output folder.
 When you run `cdktf synth`, the synthesized Terraform configuration will be in the folder `cdktf.out/stacks/a-single-stack`

 ```typescript
 import { Construct } from "constructs";